324 girls now Cub Scouts in Western Pennsylvania as ranks open

 A West Virginia girl became the council's first female Cub Scout in January.

-“Since then we've welcomed several other girls throughout our council,” said Director of Development Daniel Sullivan.
+“Since then we've welcomed several other girls throughout our council,” Director of Development Daniel Sullivan said.

 Nationally, about two-thirds of councils opted for early adoption, and about 3,000 girls have become Cub Scouts, according to the Associated Press .
 Allegheny County has 324 girls in the program, Sullivan said.

-The Westmoreland Fayette Council decided to take extra time to prepare, said Scout Executive Martin Barbie.
+The Westmoreland Fayette Council decided to take extra time to prepare, Scout Executive Martin Barbie said.

 “We're gearing up and getting ready to bring girls into the program in the fall,” he said.
 “We're just working to get more volunteers involved to make this program work.”